 Contrary to the institutional propaganda, you’ll learn that the timing aspect in portfolio management is the most critical component for true wealth creation, and only a total change in mindset will produce success – the key ingredient to ensure a positive financial future.

-Trading in the Stock Market highlights the problem with matching market performance over time, and then…
+My article, Trading with Stocks, highlights the problem with matching market performance over time, and then…

 …it analyses the alternative view – Trading With the Market.

 Building the Bridge to Financial Security – A Change in Mindset

 When someone gets to the point in life where they realize they need to do something about their financial well-being, in most cases the only avenue open to them is the financial services industry and the high risk associated with the industry’s self-serving agenda and the uncertainties of the “market”.

 From the mission statement for The Diversified Trader, I emphasize: With the confusion among people surrounding the financial markets and how one can ever manage their personal finances, the time is right to bring clarity to the need to actively manage one’s own financial destiny and give direction to finding lasting success through building the framework that cuts through the maze of alternatives in the marketplace.